gramaziokohler/integral_timber_joints/src/Module_Structure.md

 Both the (1) geometry of the beam and (2) the location of the beam within an assembly are stored within the Beam Class.
 This is largely inherited from BTL data format.

-The geometry and location of a feature (such as `Joint_halflap`) in WCF can be dependent on the `Beam` or it can be independent (for example a beam cut defined from a plane in WCF, note that this is not implemented).
+The geometry and location of a feature (such as `JointHalfLap`) in WCF can be dependent on the `Beam` or it can be independent (for example a beam cut defined from a plane in WCF, note that this is not implemented).
 This can be implemented in whichever way necessary.

 All features object implements `get_feature_meshes(BeamRef)` which returns the negative solid model representing the subtractive machining.
 The `BeamRef` is referring to the `Beam` of which the feature belongs to.
 This allows the feature to get properties from the parent Beam to construct geometry.